 An abscess is a walled-off pocket of infection, which contains infective bacteria, in order to stop them spreading throughout the body – a potentially lethal situation.
 They are fairly common in pet rabbits and can occur anywhere in the body.
-Common sites include the skin (after injury, bite wound or surgery) or in the head and neck, frequently secondary to dental or nasolacrimal duct disease.
+Common sites include the skin (after injury, bite wound or surgery) or in the head and neck, frequently secondary to dental or nasolacrimal duct (tear duct) disease.

 What abscesses do